Howard Rubin

-Howard Rubin is an American former investment banker.
+Howard Rubin (born 1955) is an American retired investment banker.
 He gained prominence on Wall Street in the 1980s as a bond trader at Salomon Brothers, where he contributed to the development of the collateralized mortgage obligation (CMO) market and was profiled in Michael Lewis's 1989 book Liar's Poker.
-Rubin later held senior positions at firms including Merrill Lynch, Bear Stearns, and Soros Fund Management.
-In September 2025, Rubin was indicted on federal charges of sex trafficking, interstate transportation for prostitution, and bank fraud, stemming from allegations of coercing dozens of women into commercial sex acts over a decade.
+Rubin later held senior positions at Merrill Lynch, Bear Stearns, and Soros Fund Management.

+In September 2025, a federal grand jury indicted Rubin on charges of sex trafficking, interstate transportation for prostitution, and bank fraud, stemming from allegations of coercing dozens of women into commercial sex acts over a decade.

 Early life and education

-Rubin was born to Leon Rubin and Laura Solomon Rubin.
+Rubin was born in 1955 to Leon Rubin and Laura Solomon Rubin.
 He grew up in Massachusetts as the son of a researcher for Polaroid in Cambridge.
 He earned a bachelor's degree in chemical engineering from Lafayette College and later obtained a Master of Business Administration degree (MBA) from Harvard Business School.

 Career

 Rubin began his Wall Street career in the fall of 1982 as a bond trader at Salomon Brothers, where he helped pioneer the market for collateralized mortgage obligations (CMOs) by studying behavioral patterns in mortgage prepayments.
 He was featured in Michael Lewis's Liar's Poker as a young trader applying card-counting techniques from blackjack to trading strategies, reportedly earning $25 million in his first year.

 In 1983, he was able to research when groups of homeowners were likely to prepay their mortgages, and used this information to make profitable trades for Salomon.
 His salary was set at $90,000 despite the fact that he earned $25 million for the firm; 1984 was similar, earning $30 million and being paid $175,000.
 Rubin believed that he was responsible for the multimillion-dollar revenues, while Salomon's management believed it was due to the firm with Rubin playing a part.
 So the firm felt the compensation paid to him was fair.
-In 1985, Rubin left Salomon Brothers for a 3 year, $1 million annual compensation package at Merrill Lynch, plus a percentage of his trading profits.
+In 1985, Rubin left Salomon Brothers for a 3-year, $1 million annual compensation package at Merrill Lynch, plus a percentage of his trading profits.